-(Fig. 4) compares ranging alone with ranging and AoA, possibly enhanced with a compass.
+Simulations are divided in two groups, based on the node capabilities used by LPS.
+The first group (figure 4) compares ranging (labeled as 'SS') with ranging and AoA, possibly enhanced with a compass.
 The AoA deviation is fixed in these experiments to 0.15 (about 8.59°).
 The experiments reveal that ranging is less robust in forwarding the coordinate system, being greatly enhanced by the presence of angular measurements, even with high errors.
 The reason for this difference stems from the way local coordinate systems are built.
 Using ranging with errors, the coordinate systems are prone to false mirroring, large aberrations produced by working with small or obtuse angles, bias depending on the nodes initializing the coordinate system.
-We experimented with various thresholds to limit the shape of triangles resulted from ranging-eliminating very obtuse or very acute angles from being used in inferring local coordinates.
+We experimented with various thresholds to limit the shape of triangles resulted from ranging - eliminating very obtuse or very acute angles from being used in inferring local coordinates.
 Such thresholds provide a tradeoff between the amount of possible misleading information that is accepted in the registration and the number of nodes which successfully get a local coordinate system.
-For this set of experiments, we used an angular threshold of $0.6 \ (\sim 36^{\circ})$, thus eliminating from the inference the triangles with smaller angles, at the price of dropping around 3% of the nodes which were not able to establish local coordinate systems.
+For this set of experiments, we used an angular threshold of $0.6 \ (\sim 36^{\circ})$, thus eliminating from the inference the triangles with smaller angles, at the price of dropping around 3% of the nodes which weren't able to establish local coordinate systems.
 When AoA is available, the local coordinate system building relies on the inherent order in which angles are reported, completely eliminating false mirroring, and reducing range aberrations.
-Range based measurement shows a maximum in the deviation (Fig. 4a), explained by the sharp decrease in the path length (Fig. 4b) following the maximum, which produces shorter paths with a relatively good start.
+Range based measurement shows a maximum in the deviation (figure 4a), explained by the sharp decrease in the path length (figure 4b) following the maximum, which produces shorter paths with a relatively good start.